SV München

 adjustment of title followed in 1924 as the club became Turn-Verein München von

 1880 e.V.
 The club grew as 1,700 members enrolled.
-Forty nine members lost
+Forty-nine members lost

-their lives during World War Two.
+their lives during World War II.
+The

 clubhouse was destroyed by Allied attacks in 1943 before the club was retitled

 Turn-Verein München von 1880 e.V. two years later.
-In 1951 it was altered to Sport-Verein

 München von 1880 e.V.
+In 1952, work

 began on a new gymnasium, club building and sports centre at the club base.
 The